 - The very steep route up and down Hunter via Becker Hollow;

 - The very sketchy section northeast of Blackhead’s summit;

 - The north side of Wittenberg.

 There is some snobbery attached to carrying an ice-axe in the Catskills.
 Many people feel it’s overkill for this part of the world.
-But if you’ve ever seen someone chip out toe-holds in Cornell Crack, you’ll see the sense in taking one along for the ride.
-There are several heavily ice-encrusted outcroppings and inclines in The Cats where I can see an axe being a big help.
-I own this ice axe from Black Diamond, and this is my first season using it.
+But if you’ve ever seen someone chip out toe-holds in Cornell Crack, you know the sense in taking one along for the ride.
+There are several heavily ice-encrusted inclines where I see an ice axe being a big help.
+I carry an ice axe from Black Diamond.

 I don’t have one, and I don’t hike on super nasty days, but sure, why not?
 Feel good!